input-output-hk/catalyst-ci/tools/fetcher/README.md

 ```

 In either case, you can omit the version (`-v`) flag and the CLI will download the "default" (unversioned) artifact.
-This is offered to support backwards compatability when using unversioned artifacts.
+This is offered to support backwards compatibility when using unversioned artifacts.

 ### Archives